 To help these women out of poverty and place them in a secure position both physically and financially, SeeMe and its associated Heart Movement were created by Caterina Occhio.
 She’s found some hefty partners supporting her enterprise, including the Dutch Ministry of Foreign Affairs.

 SeeMe was founded on the notions that charity is not enough–long-term poverty alleviation can only be achieved with long-term development; this can be done by providing skills and fairly waged employment to those who need it most.

 Thus far, the project has provided support to over 1500 women and found employment to over 350 in both the slums of Tunisia and Turkey.
 Importantly, SeeMe involves employees, members and producers in its decision-making processes and ensures that relevant information is provided to all its trading partners.

-The brand is also eco-friendly, ensuring all raw materials come from sustainably managed sources, and local resources and energy efficient production technologies are also used whenever possible to produce minimalist pieces of jewellery.
+The brand is also eco-friendly, ensuring all raw materials come from sustainably managed sources and local resources.
+Energy efficient production technologies are also used whenever possible to produce minimalist yet impactful pieces of jewellery.

-Occhio has chosen to produce a high-end range via her social enterprise, as she thinks having disadvantaged women create luxury products allows them to gain a better income than they would if they’d made a cheaper product, whilst providing a unique accessory to top end consumers.
+Caterina Occhio has chosen to produce a sustainable luxury jewellery brand via her social enterprise, as she thinks having disadvantaged women create high end luxury products allows them to gain a better income than they would if they’d made a cheaper product.
+Of course, the end result is a unique accessory that conscious consumers will love, too.

 To see more, please click here.